We all know a fraud prevention system is primordial these days. But what happens when it backfires, and why?

 - The patterns change quickly: for instance, if you are an ecommerce, fraud will change seasonally, and depending on your current inventory

-- Fraudsters mimic good users: the constant game of cat and mouse means your system needs to update fast, and in real time
+- Fraudsters mimic good users: the constant game of cat and mouse means your software needs to update fast, and in real time

 - Fraudsters are adversarial: they actively look for weak spots in your line of defense to exploit your business